 Travel Pants (2)

 I know what you’re thinking.
 Does Tesla really make clothing?!
-They do, and it happens to be well-made and affordable.
+No, they don’t, but this brand happens to be well-made and affordable.
 My 1/4 zip sweater is super-comfy, keeps me warm, and packs down small.
 In many ways, it’s the perfect travel sweater.
-Thanks, Elon.

 Athletic Sandals: Chaco Z1